cbrgm/telegram-robot-rss/README.md

 ### Create a Docker Image

-You can easily run BlueRSS inside a Docker Container.
+You can easily run RobotRSS inside a Docker Container.
 The Dockerfile can be found in the project directory.
-Run `docker build --tag "bluerss:latest" .` to create a new Docker Image based on the current code.
+Run `docker build --tag "RobotRSS:latest" .` to create a new Docker Image based on the current code.

-You can also pull the latest image from Dockerhub using `docker pull cynthek/bluerss:latest`.
+You can also pull the latest image from Dockerhub using `docker pull cynthek/RobotRSS:latest`.

 ## Python Version

-BlueRSS has been successfully tested with Python 2.7
+RobotRSS has been successfully tested with Python 2.7

 ## Dependencies